oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 As a flexible and extensible framework, OAuth's security considerations depend on many factors.
-The following sections provide implementers with security guidelines focused on the three client profiles described in Section 2.1: web application, user-agent-based application, and native application.
+The following sections provide implementers with security guidelines focused on the three client profiles described in {{client-types}}: web application, browser-based application, and native application.

 A comprehensive OAuth security model and analysis, as well as background for the protocol design, is provided by